SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### tables

-The empty-cells CSS property sets whether borders and backgrounds appear around <table> cells that have no visible content.
+The empty-cells CSS property sets whether borders and backgrounds appear around ‹table› cells that have no visible content.
-The border-collapse CSS property sets whether cells inside a <table> have shared or separate borders.
+The border-collapse CSS property sets whether cells inside a ‹table› have shared or separate borders.
-The caption-side CSS property puts the content of a table's <caption> on the specified side.
+The caption-side CSS property puts the content of a table's ‹caption› on the specified side.
-The table-layout CSS property sets the algorithm used to lay out <table> cells, rows, and columns. auto
+The table-layout CSS property sets the algorithm used to lay out ‹table› cells, rows, and columns. auto
 By default, most browsers use an automatic table layout algorithm.
 The widths of the table and its cells are adjusted to fit the content.